Ensembl/guiHive/README.md

    * URI::Escape
    * HTML::Template

-There is a script in the guiHive root directory called "test_dep.pl" that tests all the dependencies.
+There is a script in the guiHive root directory called `test_dep.pl` that tests all the dependencies.
 To run it:
+``
 $ perl test_dep.pl
+``
 If you experience problems setting up guiHive you can also follow the tips printed at the end of that script.

 #### Compilation